Skip to content

 (615) 810-9631

 Skull’s Rainbow Room is an acclaimed jazz and burlesque venue offering brunch, dinner, and drink menus.
+It almost has the feel of a throwback speakeasy.
 While the spot is hip, it should never be considered trendy.
 The stage at the famous Skull’s Rainbow Room has hosted Etta James, Elvis Presley, Patsy Cline, Johnny Cash, Paul McCartney, Bob Dylan, Waylon Jennings, Joni Mitchell, and Jerry Lee Lewis.
 Tim McGraw, Brett Eldrege, and Dierks Bentley are among the big names that regularly pop in today!
 Prepare to be impressed by a cocktail list consisting of fancifully named cocktails that go hard with scotch, sherry, velvet falernum, rye, gin, rum, and torched orange.
 In fact, the drink menu has a strong Italy-meets-Tennessee vibe.
 The dinner menu offers up diver scallops, prime rib, short rib, foie gras, tuna tartare, filet mignon, and many more fancy favorites.

 The Row